OleHolmNielsen/Slurm_tools/showuserjobs/README.md

 The ```Limit CPUs``` column displays the users' CPU limits from the Slurm database.
 In this way you can quickly judge whether users and accounts are above or below their CPU limits.

+Prerequisite: GNU gawk version 4.0 or later is required for handling arrays of arrays.

 Usage
 -----